I’m convinced that blogging is good for you. It helps get some order into your thoughts by trying to write a coherent post.

 …and finally I must use my will power to overcome the burnt banana feeling.

-A few weeks ago the BMJ blog published a guest post written by Sharon Roman, an MS patient.
+A while ago the BMJ blog published a guest post written by Sharon Roman, an MS patient.
 The subject : “What are the qualities that make for a good doctor and what can patients do if they’re missing?”
 (Link to blog at the bottom of this page)

 It struck a chord as, over a period of 40 years, I have met a large number of doctors, consultants and even a few surgeons.
 Some have been good; some bad; some exceptional; some would be better off in research roles.
 I would put my current gastro in the exceptional category, especially if he is reading this just before performing a colonoscopy on me.
 But, in all honesty, there is nobody else I would rather have sticking a camera where the sun don’t shine.
 He can handle bends better than Lewis Hamilton.